roppa/learning-rust/README.md

 - indentations are 4 spaces
 - variable names are snake case

-But, before fundamentals, lets talk about the build runner, documentation generator, test runner and package manager - Cargo.
+But, before the Rust fundamentals, lets talk about the build runner, documentation generator, test runner and package manager - Cargo.

 ## Cargo